shaimaa122/Customer_Segmentation_SDA_Final/README.md

 ## 1- Exploratory Data Analysis(EDA):
 Exploratory data analysis step is to data cleaning, explore data type, visualize the data, find the relation between the features and Segmentation(target), data distribution, mean and standard deviation, and etc, i figured / I noticed:

-   - The distribution of Customers Most of the customers are in `D` segmentation, Least of the customers are in `B` segmentation.
+   - Most of the customers are in `D` segmentation, Least of the customers are in `B` segmentation,and the customers in `A` and `C` segmentations are close to each other.
    - Most of the customers are Male,The `D` segmentation contains the most Males & Female and the `B` segmentation contains the least Males & Female because the numbers of Customers in `D` is more than in `B`
-   - The most of customers have 1 year experience, and few customers have more than 10 years.
    - Most of the customers are Married, The `D` segmentation contains the most of unmarried customer, and the other segmentations (`A`,`B`,`C`) contains most of married special `C`.
    - The most Profession is Artist and the least Profession is Homemaker, The `C` , `A` and `B` segmentations contains most of the Artist, but The `D` segmentation contains most of the Healthcare.
    - The age of customers is very important the `D` contain Customers between 20 - 30,So contains the most of unmarried, most of ` A`  between 27 - 40, most of` B` between 30 - 50 and most of `C` between 40 - 50, So contains the most of married.